Bartolomé Esteban Murillo: Legacy

 Murillo had many pupils and followers.
 The prolific imitation of his paintings ensured his reputation in Spain and fame throughout Europe, and before the 19th century his work was more widely known than that of any other Spanish artist.
 Artists influenced by his style included Gainsborough and Greuze.
-Google marked the 400 years since Murillo's birth with a doodle on November 29, 2018.
+Google marked the 400 years since Murillo's birth with a doodle on 29 November 2018.

 Public collections

 The Museo del Prado in Madrid; Hermitage Museum in Saint Petersburg, Russia (such as Boy with a Dog); and the Wallace Collection in London are among the museums holding works by Murillo.
-His painting “The Coronation in Heaven of the Mother of God” is on display at the Basilica of St. Joseph Proto-Cathedralin Bardstown Kentucky.
+His painting "The Coronation in Heaven of the Mother of God" is on display at the Basilica of St. Joseph Proto-Cathedral in Bardstown Kentucky.

 His painting Christ on the Cross is at the Timken Museum of Art in San Diego.
 Christ After the Flagellation is at the Krannert Art Museum, Champaign, Illinois.
 His work is also found at the Mabee-Gerrer Museum of Art in Shawnee, Oklahoma, and at the Meadows Museum at Southern Methodist University in Dallas, Texas.
+The National Gallery of Ireland holds a series of six paintings by Murillo depicting the parable of the prodigal son.